xtuml/bridgepoint/doc-bridgepoint/notes/9235_mem_and_2016_issues_ant.md

 1. Abstract
 -----------
-This issue is rasied to investigate the issues called out in the testing performed by SAAB for Model Element Move and the 2016 Issues list.
+This issue is rasied to investigate the issues called out in the acceptance testing performed by SAAB for [Model Element Move](2.2) and the [2016 Issues list](2.3).

 2. Document References
 ----------------------